gaurishhs/grapie/README.md

 Grapie is an open source, SSR (Server Side Rendering) framework for building web applications.
 It is built for [Bun](https://bun.sh) using [TypeScript](https://www.typescriptlang.org)

 This is a work in progress.

-## Why Another Framework?

-There are many frameworks out there, like Next.js
+Once Jarred releases the new bundler I shall make a release for Grapie.

 ## Features